MousaZeidBaker/resume/index.md

 I'm working as the Head of Cloud Infrastructure at [Moodagent](https://moodagent.com/), based in Copenhagen, Denmark.
-My role includes, but is not limited to, reviewing architectural design, providing & implementing technical solutions, building robust & scalable infrastructure and automating various processes.
+My role includes, but is not limited to, reviewing architectural design, planning & executing cloud strategies, building robust & scalable infrastructure and automating various processes.

 ## Personal Projects